 It's impossible not to look at the cost of things nowadays and go "remember when things weren't all so expensive?"
 I mean, we know that inflation is obviously a thing that businesses have to account for over the years, but given the actual cost of what it takes to make some things, it's hard not to feel like we're being gouged.

 Gas has skyrocketed in cost over the years, produce is more expensive than ever, clothes cost twice as much but last half as long, and don't even get me started on how often I need to replace a fridge nowadays.
 It's truly a different time.
+The only thing that pleases is that writing services can do your essays at an affordable price.

 Even fast food, an industry that started as a way for people to get a cheap meal on the go, seems like it's gotten more expensive than ever.
 As different chains try to reinvent themselves and offer more robust and gourmet options, it almost feels like it's worth just going to a real restaurant.